aphiria/aphiria/README.md

     ->withMiddleware(Authentication::class);
 ```

-Now, the `Authenticate` middleware will be run before the `createPost()` method is called.
-If the user is not logged in, s/he'll be redirected to the login page.
+Now, the `Authenticate` middleware will be run before the `createPost()` controller method is called.
+If the user is not logged in, s/he'll be given an unauthorized (401) response.

 > **Note:** If middleware does not specifically call the `$next` request handler, none of the middleware after it in the pipeline will be run.